Kyle5150/cse212-final-project/3-tree.md

 ```
 This is not a full/functional code example, but this is what memoization would look like in a possible soluion.

+Depending on how efficient a recursive function is, the performance of a recursive algorithm can, at best, be O(log n) through memoization.

 ## Binary Trees

 ## Binary Search Tree (BST)